entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - Character 178 is contingent on Character 176.
 > - Johnson *et al*.
 (2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."

+204. Middle pit-line: absent (0); present (1).
+> - The middle pit-line is present in most arthrodires, some acanthothoracids (e.g. *Romundina stellina* and *Kolymaspis siberica*) and petalichthyids (e.g. *Dindongpetalichthys* and *Quasipetalichthys*), and a few ptyctodontids (e.g. *Rhampbodopis threiplandi*).

+> - In arthrodires, the middle pit-line is always positioned on the center of the central plate, except *Potangosteus* and wuttagoonaspids, in which the middle pit-line extends from the center of the postorbital plate to the nuchal plate.

+> - In the Dunkleosteidae, the middle pit-line is absent, such as in *Gorgonichthys* (Dunkle and Bungart, 1940), *Dunkleosteus* (Heintz, 1932), and *Heterosteus ingens*.
+The middle pit-line is present in the majority of arthrodires, such as in *Kujdanowiaspis* and *Coccosteus*.

+189.Long middle pit-line converging towards the ossification center of nuchal plate: absent (0); present (1).
+ >  Zhu *et al.*(2010), Character 66.

+203. Posterior pit line: absent (0); present (1).
+> - In some clades of Brachythoraci, the posterior pit line is absent, such as in the *Homosteus sulcatus*, *Heterosteus ingens*, *Tafilalichthys lavocati* and *Enseosteus jaekeli*.

  161. Number of posterior pit lines: two pairs (0); one pair (1).
 > Dupret *et al*.
 (2009, 2017), Character 29; Zhu *et al*.
 (2010), Character 29; Xue *et al*.
 (2025), Character 161.